muratcancicek/android-face-landmarks-mc/README.md

-# Android App for Facial Landmark Localization
+# Android App for Head-based Interaction
+An Android Application that implements a screen cursor which can be controlled by user head movements.

-An Android Application capable of localizing a set of facial landmarks trough the frontal camera of the device with pretty-good detection performance.
+The initial repository is forked from an existing project capable of localizing a set of facial landmarks through the frontal camera of the device with pretty-good detection performance.

 ## Requires:
 * OpenCV 4